Part I: Foundations of Touch

 Key Paper: VTDexManip (ICLR 2025).
 The first large-scale visual-tactile dataset from human demonstrations, spanning 10 tasks and 182 objects with an RL benchmark.

-EgoDex [Apple, 2025] is a large-scale egocentric hand manipulation dataset collected using Apple Vision Pro + ARKit.
+EgoDex [22] is a large-scale egocentric hand manipulation dataset collected using Apple Vision Pro + ARKit.
 With 829 hours, 90M frames, and 194 tasks recorded at 30Hz per-finger tracking, it surpasses existing tactile/manipulation datasets by orders of magnitude.
-Together with the scaling laws discovered by EgoScale (Chapter 10.6), this demonstrates that large-scale egocentric human data collection is emerging as a key direction for robot learning.
+Together with the scaling laws discovered by EgoScale (Chapter 11.6), this demonstrates that large-scale egocentric human data collection is emerging as a key direction for robot learning.

 VTDexManip is a significant milestone — the first large-scale collection of visual-tactile data from actual human demonstrations of dexterous manipulation.